 Under this Agreement, the scope of the Project (the “Scope of the Project”) shall mean and include:

-Construction of the Railway Project on the Site set forth in Schedule-A and as specified in Schedule-B together with provision of Project Facilities as specified in Schedule-C, and in conformity with the Specifications and Standards set forth in Schedule-D, with Contractor’s own Material Supplies includingTurnout sleepers, Special sleepers (for SEJ/Guard Rails,/LXings etc), Points (switches) & Crossings, Glued Joints, H-beam/Composite sleepers over Girder Bridges, SEJs, Guard rails, Check Rails etc., all Signalling, Telecom and OHE/PSI/Electrification/Lighting materials as per laid down specifications.
+Construction of the Railway Project on the Site set forth in Schedule-A and as specified in Schedule-B together with provision of Project Facilities as specified in Schedule-C, and in conformity with the Specifications and Standards set forth in Schedule-D, with Contractor’s own Material Supplies including [mainline sleepers],Turnout sleepers, Special sleepers (for SEJ/Guard Rails,/LXings etc), Points (switches) & Crossings with all matching fastening components, Glued Joints, H-beam/Composite sleepers over Girder Bridges, SEJs, Guard rails, Check Rails, [fishplates], [welding portions] etc., all Signalling, Telecom and OHE/PSI/Electrification/Lighting materials as per laid down specifications.

-Mainline Sleepers and Rails, except those covered in Clause 2.1(a) above shall be supplied by the Authority free of cost.
+[Mainline Sleepers and] Rails, except those covered in Clause 2.1(a) above shall be supplied by the Authority free of cost.

 (c) Performance and fulfilment of all other obligations of the Contractor in accordance with the provisions of this Agreement and matters incidental thereto or necessary for the performance of any or all of the obligations of the Contractor under this Agreement.